developerstephanieb/latex_reference/01_fundamentals/03_text_format_and_layout.md

 ## Line Spacing

-To control the spacing between lines in a paragraph, load the `setspace` package.
+Use the `setspace` package to control the spacing between lines in a paragraph.

 - `\usepackage{setspace}`: Loads the `setspace` package, enabling declarations for common spacing presets and an environment for custom spacing.